IrinaAdeniyi/FunTime-Celebrations/README.md

 10. The flip cards created the biggest issues for me as I was unable to make them flip using Bootstrap cards.
 I finally used some resources from W3Schools and manage to create them.
 But the solution from this website  suggested to use *float*, which is affecting responsiveness.
 I managed to make them look good on all screen sizes, however, I would have preferred to have one row with for cards on big screens, instead of two columns.
 I tried using display: flex with a few different option (eg justify-content: space-evenly).
 However, this didn't work either.

 11. In the gallery page I managed to set different columns for different screen sizes, however I had trouble making the three columns fully cover the page.
+In the end I managed to fully cover the page by creating an id and applying to a photo, which is hidden on bigger screens, the remaining photos fully covering the page.

 12. The booking form was easy to create using Bootstrap.
 I had to play with different sizes for the text areas and dropdowns to make it look good, but this was easy and fast.